pretix/pretix-docs/docs/guides/meta/language.md

 Under the "Other operations" heading, select one of the options next to "Recalculate taxes".
 ```

+If the adverbial phrase is in the middle or at the end of the sentence, do **not** use a comma.

 If your sentence starts with a **subordinate clause**, separate that clause from the main clause with a comma.

 ```
 While your event is in test mode, pretix will always use Stripe's testing endpoint regardless of the setting here.
 ```

+If the subordinate clause is in the middle or at the end of the sentence, do **not** use a comma.

+!!!
+Note
+    In English, subordinating conjunctions such as "because", "while", "that", or "if" do **not** require a comma.
+    If your first language is German, then you may feel tempted to use a comma before such a word.
+    Only use a comma before these words if other factors require it.

 English punctuation rules differentiate between restrictive and non-restrictive **relative clauses**.
 Restrictive relative clauses are essential to the meaning of the sentence.